sahlet-official/userlog/Specification/Design/DesignerView/Readme.md

-ButtonLog UX/UI View by Designer
+Buttonlog UX/UI View by Designer.

-Task: develop ux/ui for the button log application.
+Task: develop UX/UI for the Buttonlog application.

-To achieve the result, the following criteria were set for ux markup:
+To achieve the result, the following criteria were set for UX markup:
 - design should be user-oriented;
 - ux markup should have a minimum of screens;
 - design should be implementable for developers;